jliszka/jliszka.github.com/_drafts/how-traffic-actually-works.md

 in front of you for other people to merge in, making your commute longer.
 Yes you eat up the traffic wave, and that will allow the flow rate to increase, eventually, but that is long after you and most of the people stuck behind you get home (later than necessary, I must add).
 It's not obvious to me that the tradeoff is worth it.
-It's not like traffic waves last for _days_.
+It's not like traffic waves are standing waves that last for days.
 Rush hour is over in a couple hours no matter what.

 ### Conclusion